ÐÓ°ÉÂÛ̳

 About me

 Sarah is an Assistant Professor of Law.
-Her research is mostly about how the human condition is imagined in European human rights law, and she is currently writing a book about this.
-She is particularly interested in the assumptions that are made in law about how we relate to one another and ourselves, and her recent work in this context concerns the meaning of the ‘right to hope’ in European human rights law; the construction of notions of truth and reality in family law; and the role of ideas about absence, loss, and lack in the construction of the category of personal identity in European human rights law.
+Her research focuses on the way in which the human condition is imagined in European human rights law and the assumptions that are made in law about how we relate to one another and ourselves.
+Her recent work in this context concerns questions of what it might mean to live with a sense of a ‘right to hope’; the construction of notions of truth and reality in family law; and the role of ideas about absence, loss, and lack in the construction of the category of personal identity in European human rights law.

 Sarah convenes and teaches the LL221 Family Law course and co-convenes and teaches the LL211 Law, Poverty and Access to Justice course and the LL245 Feminist Legal Theory course.
-She is a Fellow of the Higher Education Academy, a member of the International Law Book Facility’s Operating Committee, and a member of the Modern Law Review’s Editorial Committee.
-She wrote her PhD thesis (‘On coming to terms: How European human rights law imagines the human condition’) at the ÐÓ°ÉÂÛ̳, where she also taught family law and EU law on the LLB programme and human rights on the Summer School programme.
-She did her LLM at the University of Cambridge and her LLB at the ÐÓ°ÉÂÛ̳ (including an Erasmus year at Sciences Po, Paris).
+She is an Academic Fellow of the Middle Temple, a member of the Modern Law Review’s Editorial Committee, a Fellow of the Higher Education Academy, and a member of the International Law Book Facility’s Operating Committee.
+She wrote her PhD thesis (‘On coming to terms: How European human rights law imagines the human condition’) at ÐÓ°ÉÂÛ̳, where she also taught family law and EU law on the LLB programme and human rights on the Summer School programme.
+She holds an LLB from ÐÓ°ÉÂÛ̳ (including an Erasmus year at Sciences Po, Paris) and an LLM from the University of Cambridge.

 Research Interests

-Sarah’s research is mostly about how the human condition is imagined in European human rights law and about the assumptions that are made in law about how we relate to one another and ourselves.
+Sarah's research is in the fields of European human rights law, family law, and socio-legal studies.
+The focus of much of her work is on the way in which the human condition is imagined in European human rights law and the assumptions that are made in law about how we relate to one another and ourselves.

 Teaching